haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 ENABLE_SYS_ADMIN_GENERATE_USER_AUTH_TOKEN = True
 ```

-Replace SHARED_SECRET by a secret of your own.
+Replace SHARED_SECRET with a secret of your own.

 ## Configuring the proxy server

 The configuration depends on the proxy server use.

-If you use nginx, add the following block to the configuration:
+If you use nginx, add the following location block to the nginx configuration:

 ```
 location /outlook {